 3. HR Management Centered on Military Expertise

-Fostering Balanced Talents by Gender, Origin, Branch, and Specialty that does not discriminate gender, origin, branch, or specialty contributes to enhancing the future competitiveness of the organization.
+Fostering Balanced Talents by Gender, Origin, Branch, and Specialty Forming an organization with personnel of diverse characteristics through balanced HR management that does not discriminate gender, origin, branch, or specialty contributes to enhancing the future competitiveness of the organization.